andsten/buildmenu/README.md

 ### Waf dependencies ###
 Preconditions that must be met for Buildmenu to work properly:

-The *Waf* binary must be installed on the system.
+The *Waf* binary must exist on your system.

 The vim option *makeprg* must specify this *Waf* binary.
 To do that place a line like the following one in your *.vimrc* file: